 The basics of pet care

 All pets require care on your part.
-Your pet’s exact needs and the cost of care will depend on their age, size and energy level.
+Your pet’s exact needs and the cost of care will depend on their age, size and energy level, but expect to spend roughly $500 to $1,500 every year for your new pet.
 You can best care for your pet by preparing for these basic pet care tasks:

 Exercise.
 Walk or run around with your pet at least once a day either at a park, trail, around the neighborhood or in your backyard.
 Your pet might need 30 minutes up to a few hours of daily exercise, reserving the most for energetic pets.